bhiwalakhil/projecteuler/README.md

 projecteuler
 ============

-Solution to project euler questions in python
+Solution to Project Euler problem in Python.